bparanj/crystal/security/webapps/csrf.md

 6. Ability to Lure the Victim:
    - The attacker must have a means to lure the victim into clicking a malicious link or submitting a crafted form.
-   - This typically involves tricking the victim through social engineering techniques, such as phishing emails or malicious websites.
+   - This  involves tricking the victim through social engineering techniques, such as phishing emails or malicious websites.
    - If the attacker cannot convince the victim to interact with the malicious content, the CSRF attack may not be successful.

 7. Same-Site Policy Loopholes: